 About Austin Winegar

-When he’s not in the lab, Austin enjoys mountain biking, skiing, hiking, and pretty much anything that gets him into the mountains.
+When he’s not on the clock, Austin enjoys mountain biking, skiing, hiking, and weightlifting.

 You change into your workout clothes, get your equipment ready, and start your workout.
 And within a few minutes you’re already feeling tired, worn out, and not ready for what you have planned.
 It feels like you’re wasting your time.
 You want to do better, but today you just don’t have the motivation—and fuel—to push […]

 Ever wonder why some animals are nocturnal?
 Or why you or a friend has to get at least nine hours of sleep every night?
 Or why a family member can function perfectly well with just five hours?
 The answers lie in your physiology.
 Did you know your body has its own internal Rolex?
 OK, not […]